Share this article

 Some dogs were just born to snuggle

 If your dog loves snuggling it could simply be in their DNA!
-Great Danes, Retrievers, Bernese Moutain Dogs, Dachshunds, and Cavalier King Charles Spaniels are a few breeds of dogs known for being very affectionate, needy dogs, AKA velcro dogs.
+Great Danes, Whippets, Retrievers, Bernese Moutain Dogs, Dachshunds, and Cavalier King Charles Spaniels are a few breeds of dogs known for being very affectionate, needy dogs, AKA velcro dogs.
 If you’re someone who would rather have a more independent pupper at home, look for a breed like a Husky, Chow Chow, or Scottish Terrier who prefers to live life as a lone wolf.

 Are there benefits to my dog lying down on me?